hmrc/hec-stubs/README.md

 - The `CT status` columns describes the response to the CT return status API.
 The input to the API is the CT UTR of the
   company

-If using a stubbed login, the CT UTR can either be given as an enrolment or entered in as part of the applicant frontend journey if a CT enrolment has not been given with the CT UTR which matches the CRN given in the journey.
+If using a stubbed login, then the CT UTR can either be given as an enrolment or entered in as part of the applicant frontend journey if the login has not been configured with a CT enrolment with the CT UTR which matches the CRN given in the journey.

 | CRN      | Company Name                | CT UTR                      | CT status                                |
 | -------- |-----------------------------| --------------------------- | ---------------------------------------- |